 Versus King West Combo Clinics

-King West clinics often bundle NaturaGel with mandatory filler upsells where the actual NaturaGel volume is small and the bulk of the treatment is conventional cross-linked HA.
-Bar Beauty treats NaturaGel as a standalone regenerative tool and only adds filler if the consultation indicates true volume loss the regenerative product cannot address.
+King West clinics often bundle Salient NaturaGel with mandatory filler upsells where the actual Salient NaturaGel volume is small and the bulk of the treatment is conventional cross-linked HA.
+Bar Beauty treats Salient NaturaGel as a standalone regenerative tool and only adds filler if the consultation indicates true volume loss the regenerative product cannot address.

 Versus North York Walk-In Clinics